Charlton-Rosero/Twitty/README.md

 # Twitty
 Very simple twitter android applicaton using jetpack compose.
-Backend is only running locally and is not posted here.
+Backend is only running locally and is not posted here(im not the owner).

 Wireframe: